sit-fyi/sit/CONTRIBUTING.md

+**This project does not accept GitHub Pull Requests**.
+This is done intentionally, as it allows us to maintain the entire history of submitted patches in SIT itself.
+Any opened Pull Requests will be closed.
+The contributors will be asked to use our own merge request procedure (see below).

 Our goal is to encourage frictionless contributions to the project.
 In order to achieve that, we use Unprotocols' [C4 process](https://rfc.unprotocols.org/spec:1/C4) as an inspiration.
 Please read it, it will answer a lot of questions.
-Our goal is to merge pull requests as quickly as possible and make new stable releases regularly.
+Our goal is to merge patches as quickly as possible and make new stable releases regularly.

 In a nutshell, this means:

-* We merge pull requests rapidly (try!)
+* We merge patches rapidly (try!)
 * We are open to diverse ideas
 * We prefer code now over consensus later